ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

   acknowledgement, and overrun/overflow reporting when the consumer lags the producer.
 The interrupt-driven push read acknowledges the frame-arrival interrupt; a poll read never does.
+- A channel produces new frames only while a pop read returns buffers to the engine.
+A channel read only by poll freezes: the ring fills with complete frames, the engine stops (a backpressure-capable source pauses, a free-running source drops new data), and each peek read keeps returning the newest completed frame.
+This is intended and documented.
 - The push read is triggered by the S2MM engine's frame-arrival interrupt, configured for per-frame notification (S2MM IRQ threshold 1) and routed to an interrupt vector which the frame channel register references